antonlabz/KantOS/README.md

 # Important Notes

-- It is ***highly*** recommended to update your OnionOS to at least `v4.3.1-1` or higher, as it removes the text-shadow effect that's present on earlier versions which is incompatible with the font used here (see the [OnionOS Releases page](https://github.com/OnionUI/Onion/releases) or use the OTA feature within the Apps on your Miyoo Mini)
+- It is ***highly*** recommended to update your OnionOS to at least `v4.3.1-1` or higher, as it removes the text-shadow effect that's present on earlier versions which is incompatible with the font used here (see the [OnionOS Releases page](https://github.com/OnionUI/Onion/releases) or use the OTA feature within `Apps` on your Miyoo Mini)
 - On the wifi configuration page, the font color of the highlighted item as well as the font in the keyboard pop-up when you go to enter a wifi password are both *bugged*, since those appear to be set at the system-level and isn't something I can change through the config file
 - **In case you have any existing theme overrides**, I recommend that you enable the `battery percentage` option with the following settings to replicate what's been set in the config file for the best UI experience: